What are Some Important Qualities of a Good Boss?

 Everybody is better at some things than others.
 A good boss seeks to understand how to put an employee’s capabilities to the best use.
 A bad boss puts people where they are needed because there is work to be done.

-4. Deals with Bad Employees
+4. Good Bosses Deal with Troublesome Employees

-5. Shows Respect and Values Every Employee
+5. Good Bosses Show Respect and Value Every Employee

 A good boss understands you have an outside life, family, and other commitments.
 A good boss responds to your emails, requests to review your reports, or obtain answers to your questions, all in a timely manner.
 A bad boss likes to yell at you, make unreasonable demands on your time, and always has an excuse for why they did not have time for your requests, yet fails to understand why you did not get their requests done on time.